 - How private directors can best position themselves for board seats on companies most affected by business cycles

-THANK YOU TO OUR SPONSOR!
+THANK YOU TO OUR SPONSORs!

 Jim has over 20 years of experience ranging from private equity to consulting and company operations.
 He has spent the last thirteen years as a principal equity investor acquiring lower middle market companies as a partner for both a top-quartile institutional private equity fund (HCP & Company) and a multi-family office (Pareto & Company).
 His responsibilities have included deal sourcing, transaction execution, portfolio company monitoring and value creation across a variety of industries including consumer products, healthcare services and for-profit education.
 He has also been actively involved in capital raising strategies.

 Jim received his BS from the United States Military Academy at West Point where he still gives back as an elected Advisor-at-Large to the Board of Directors of the Association of Graduates and an MBA from University of Chicago, Booth.

 As a member of the corporate finance team, he is involved in business development, origination and transaction execution activities, including overseeing the firm’s direct sourcing initiatives with entrepreneurs and industry executives.
 Prior to joining Pfingsten, Scott spent twelve years as a Principal at The Riverside Company, a private equity investment firm.
 Before that he was a Vice President at Cook Associates, a buyside M&A advisory firm based in Chicago, Illinois.
 A Wisconsin native, Scott holds a BA degree in Political Science and History from University of Wisconsin-Madison and a JD from Marquette University Law School in Milwaukee, Wisconsin.